LeaKaftan/leakaftan/content/research/index.md

 "Authoritarianism, Populism, or Radicalism?
 Correlates of Citizens' Democratic Attitudes", manuscript available on request

-"The Democracy I Like.
-Perceptions of Democracy and Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, manuscript available on request
+_title hidden for review_, co-authored survey experiment with Theresa Gessler, _submitted to Government \& Opposition_ in early April, manuscript available on request

 _title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with the Journal of Elections, Public Opinion and Parties_